Skip to content Skip to footer

 Javascript enabled paywalls

 There's multiple ways of doing this – you have what's called Javascript enabled paywalls, which basically means the paywall doesn't kick in until the web page is loaded in the browser, including all user-side javascript.
-This is the technique used by The New York Times for example, as well as Conde Nast's Wired and Vogue.
-With this kind of paywall, if you turn off Javascript in your browser, you can see the entire article – which most users won't do, just the savvy ones.
+This is the technique used by for example, as well as Conde Nast's Wired and Vogue.
+With this kind of paywall, if you turn off Javascript in your browser, you can see the entire article – which most users won't do, just the tech savvy ones.
 The reason for this is because Google initially crawls and indexes a news article without the JavaScript, seeing the entire article, meaning it's an entirely transparent method.

 But some publishers have a relatively weak paywall on purpose – The New York Times for instance – because they see it as a way for more people to read the content and so to help them get more subscribers, as well as the transparency of the paywall that protects SEO efforts.